cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 File operation
 * fileAMTroot = new AMTnode().put(file) // tgz, chop and put file into AMT trie, return the root
 * `fileAMTroot``ChainID`SeedingNounce++
-* `FileAMTroot``ChainID`SeedingNounceIPFSpeer = seeding peer id
+* `FileAMTroot``ChainID`SeedingNounceIPFSpeer // seeding peer ipfs id, the first seeder is the creator of the file.

 6. Put new generated states into  cbor block, levelDB.add `ChainID`ContractResultStateRoot = hamt_put(cbor); // this is the  return to requestor for future state prediction, it is a block.cid
-7. random walk until connect to a next relay through graphrelaySync randomly request a chainPeer (get chainPeerIPFSaddr) for the future receipt state root candidate
+7. random walk until connect to a next relay through graphrelaySync randomly request a chainPeer (get chainPeerListIPFSaddr) for the future receipt state root candidate
 ```
-graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractJSON));
+graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractAMTroot));
 ```
-8. mining by following the most difficult chain: if received futureContractResultStateRoot/ContractJSON shows a more difficult chain, then verify this chain's transactions for ONEWEEK
+8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractAMTroot shows a more difficult chain, then verify this chain's transactions for ONEWEEK range.
-9. If verification succesful, levelDB_update(SafetyContractResultStateRoot, futureContractResultStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
+9. If verification succesful, levelDB_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
 10. if network-disconnected from internet 48 hours, go to step (1).
 ### C. File Downloader
 ```
-input (File root); // this is for single thread download
+input (`fileAMTroot`); // this is for single thread download

-From Fileroot, find nouce, loop the File nounce, find contractJSON/msgTx/IPFS witness;
+From `fileAMTroot`, loop the seeder nouce, loop the nounce;
 { random walk on all relays

-graphRelaySync(relay, chainID, chainPeerIPFSID, File, selector(field:=section 1..m))
+graphRelaySync(relay, chainID, chainPeerIPFSID, `fileAMTroot`, selector(field:=section 1..m))

 until finish all relays or find the chainPeer
 }